meugenom/meugenom.com/README.md

 	<img alt="" src="./assets/panda-meugenom.png"/>
 </center>

-- front-end works on port 8081;
-- backend works on port 3000;
-- Redis
+### What is it:

-This is personal web page, that you can see [https://meugenom.com](https://meugenom.com).
+This is my personal web page, that you can see [https://meugenom.com](https://meugenom.com).

 ### What were used to prepare this page:

-- imported own markdown-ts-compiler (Markdown->HTML [markdown-ts-compiler](https://github.com/meugenom/markdown-ts-compiler));
+- imported own markdown-ts-compiler (Markdown->HTML [Markdown Typescript Compiler](https://github.com/meugenom/markdown-ts-compiler) with Tailwind CSS);
-- used Typescript + React (frontend part);
+- used Typescript own [SPA MVC Router](https://github.com/meugenom/spa-mvc-router) on port 8081;
-- Java and Spring-Boot (backend part);
+- Java and Spring-Boot (backend part on port 3000);
-- GraphQL;
+- GraphQL (frontend and backend part);
 - Webpack (ES6);
 - Tailwind CSS;
 - maven;